 4.)
 Consider Reusing Arrangements

-Within the last few years dried, bleached, and painted flowers have become a huge trend.
+Within the last few years dried, bleached, pampas and painted flowers have become a huge trend.
 Unfortunately unless the flowers are dried naturally they're preserved in a cocktail of harsh chemicals along with bleached florals to strip the natural color away.
 Painted flowers are sprayed with can after can of spray paint.
 The chemicals and paint are not only hazardous to peoples health, but all these types of flowers cannot be composted.
+Pampas has really become trendy, but unfortunately it is an invasive species and using it causes it to spread and take over and harm eco systems native animals rely on.
 If you're looking for something unique or different to incorporate maybe use potted plants!

 I hope this was helpful!
 If you have any specific questions drop them in the comments below.